 Boosts the Immune System

-Boosting the immune system is one of the most important benefits of sleep, as immunity is our first line of defense that fights off viruses, infections, and illnesses.
+Boosting the immune system is one of the most important benefits of sleep.
+Immunity is our first line of defense that fights off viruses, infections, and illnesses.
 More research is needed to find out exactly how sleeping and the immune system are related.
 However, some researchers have found that there is a connection between both, as our bodies repair themselves and recover during sleep.

 Maximize Athletic Performance

 Athletic performance is increased by adequate sleep.
 When you get enough sleep, your exercise performance, speed, and reaction times increase significantly.
-In older women, less sleeping time negatively affects their walking speed and grip strength, making it harder for them to do independent activities.
+In older women, less sleeping time negatively affects their walking speed and grip strength,.
+Lack of sleep makes it harder for them to do independent activities.
 Therefore, sleeping for longer hours can improve your physical and athletic performance.

 You can not lead a happy and healthy life without getting enough sleep.
 We need different sleeping hours during different stages in life.
 For example, older adults need 7-8 hours of sleep each day, while teens should have at least 8-10 hours.
 However, it’s not only about how long we sleep, as the quality is also very important.
 Sleep deprivation or poor sleeping quality can lead to many mental and physical illnesses like heart diseases and depression.
-On the other hand, sleeping well makes us look and feel better, as well as improves our productivity during the day.
+On the other hand, sleeping well makes us look and feel better, and improves our daily productivity.
 Because of all of these reasons, never underestimate the power of a good slumber!

 Featured Image Source:https://images.unsplash.com/photo-1532344214108-1b6d425db572